Vegan Banana Bread

 Remove the loaf pan from the oven, and using the hanging piece of parchment paper, pull out the banana bread from the pan.

 Cool down on a cooling rack for about 2 hours or until the banana bread reaches room temperature.

 Slice the banana bread just before serving.
 This keeps the remaining banana bread ultra-moist.

 You can store banana bread in the fridge for up to 5 days.
 I recommend storing the bread in a sealed box or on a plate covered with a towel to keep it fresh and moist.

 You can freeze banana bread whole or sliced and thaw it at room temperature the day before.

-This egg-free dairy-free banana bread is absolutely delicious on its own as a healthy vegan breakfast or afternoon snack with a hot chocolate or coffee.
+This egg-free, dairy-free banana bread is absolutely delicious on its own as a healthy vegan breakfast or afternoon snack with hot chocolate or coffee.

 - Peanut butter